adrianN/adrianN.github.io/markdown/linear_optimization/fourier-motzkin.markdown

 In two dimensions we can use a very similar strategy.
 The cost function still tells us in which direction to move $\vec x$ and the intersection of the constraints gives us a feasible region.
 We use a graphical approach to see the set of feasible values for $x$.

-The constraints define halfplanes in the 2D space.
-If you write an equals sign instead of $\le$ (or $\ge$), you get an equation for a line.
-The inequality is valid for all points on one side of the line.
-Which side depends on the weights on the left side (more precisely, on the direction defined by the vector $\vec a=(a_{i1},\ldots,a_{in})$) and whether it's a $\le$ or a $\ge$.
+If you write an equals sign like this $a_{i1}x_1+a_{i2}x_2+a_{in}x_n = b_i$, you get an [equation for a line](https://en.wikipedia.org/wiki/Linear_equation#General_.28or_standard.29_form).
+If you write the constants as a vector $\vec a=(a_{i1}, \ldots, a_{in})$, you can write the line equation using the dot product: $a\cdot x=b_i$.
+Note that $a$ is orthogonal to the line.
+Why is that so?
+Take some $x$ that lies on the line, i.e. it solves the above equation.
+Moving $x$ by some amount $z$ along the line results in a vector that lies on the line and hence still satisfies the equation.
+The dot product is distributive so we can write $a \cdot (x+z)= a\cdot x + a\cdot z$.
+We know $a\cdot x=b_i$, so the second summand must be zero.
+[When the dot product is zero, the two vectors are orthogonal.](https://en.wikipedia.org/wiki/Dot_product#Properties)

+Now consider what happens to the equation when we take an $x$ from the line and move it by some $z$ that is not parallel to the line.
+It depends on $a\cdot z$.
+If the dot product is positive, the left hand side becomes too big for the equality, otherwise it becomes too small.
+The dot product is positive if $z$ points somewhat in the same direction as $a$ (more formally, $z$ can be decomposed in to vectors, $z'$ and $z''$, such that $z'$ is orthogonal to $a$ and $z''$ is $\lambda a$ for some positive real $\lambda$).

+So if we take the original inequality, it cuts the 2D plane in two parts, left and right from the line.
+Which part satisfies the inequality depends on the direction of $a$ and whether we have a $\ge$ or a $\le$.
+The set of points that satisfy the inequality is called a halfplane.

 The feasible region of the problem, i.e. all the points that satisfy all constraints, is then the intersection of all the halfplanes.

-The cost function defines a line parameterized by $\vec x$ (i.e. the line with cost $f(x)$).
-If $x$ lies within the feasible region we get a feasible solution.
+The cost function also defines a line, or rather, a family of lines, one for each objective value, namely the solutions for $f(x)=z$ for each objective value $z$.
+If the intersection of this line with the feasible region is not empty, there is a solution (any point in the intersection) with cost $z$.
 The cost vector $c$ is orthogonal to the line defined by $f$.
 The goal is to shift the line as far in negative $c$ direction as possible without leaving the feasible region.
 Take for example the following LP

 ![Fig:graphSolutionEx An example for a graphical solution of an LP.